Supercolony-net/openbrush-contracts/README.md

 - [ ] Create upgradable contracts.

 ## Testing
-You can run unit tests by `cargo test` command from the root of the directory.
+You can run unit tests by `cargo test --all-features` command from the root of the directory.

 To run integration test you need to install ink! toolchain, NodeJS's dependencies and start the node with contract-pallet.
 - [ink! toolchain](https://docs.substrate.io/tutorials/v3/ink-workshop/pt1/#prerequisites)
 - [Setup and start the node with contract-pallet](https://docs.patract.io/en/redspot/intro/installation#setup-local-test-node)
-- NodeJS deps you can install via `npm run install` command
+- NodeJS deps you can install via `yarn run install` command

-After you can run tests by `npm run test` command.
+After you can run tests by `yarn run test` command.
 It will build all contracts required for integration tests and run them.

 ## History behind